kapouer/window-page/README.md

 Avoid making a chain wait its own end, or it will deadlock.

+To run a custom chain:

+- state.runChain(stage)

+Note that custom chains do not propagate properties added to state to other chains.

 ### listeners and navigation

 Chains are implemented through native DOM emitters and listeners, and the